 Quitting our day jobs to travel the world

 When we first left London, we had some savings that we estimated could last us for about eight months.
-Then the rough plan was to journey back to Australia, get 9 to 5 journalism jobs again and ‘settle down’.
+We stashed our stuff in a storage unit, then the rough plan was to journey back to Australia, get 9 to 5 journalism jobs again and ‘settle down’.

 Happily, life didn’t go to plan.